esayyasahmed1012/alx-low_level_programming/README.md

-this is c project on even more on arrays and poinres
+this is alx-low programming project with c